 The chiasms reveal that what is most important in each narrative is the focus on what God does in terms of our deliverance passing through and salvation to the "other side".
 He asks us in our conquering to focus upon Him and what He has done in order to be victorious.
 He is at the center of this revelation.

 I will wrap this up with a bit of Hebrew word study as it concerns the Hebrew word "avar" meaning to pass through.
 There are three letters in this word ayin, bet, and "resh".
 The first two letters "ayin" and "bet" together spell the word meaning "threshold".
 The end two letters "bet" and "resh" spell the word meaning "chosen Son" The center letter "bet", shared by both words is a picture of a house in pictograph terms.
 In this, we can see that the only way into the Father's house is across the threshold of the shed blood of His One and Only Chosen Son.

 Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession

 — Hebrews 4:14

 We might be surprised to learn that this concept of passing through blood and a threshold or door is still practiced, today, in some Middle Eastern countries.
-In the 1980's there was a movie titled "Not Without My Daughter" that was produced that depicted the real life experience of a woman who married a man from Iran.
-Upon entering the home of her husbands family a bird was killed and the blood line drawn across the threshold of the door.
-To pass through the blood line was a requirement to being accepted into the family.
+In the 1980s there was a movie titled "Not Without My Daughter" that was produced that depicted the real-life experience of a woman who married a man from Iran.
+Upon entering the home of her husband's family a bird was killed and the bloodline drawn across the threshold of the door.
+To pass through the bloodline was a requirement for being accepted into the family.